Little emperor syndrome: Religion and psychology

 Many Chinese families use traditional Confucian values to teach their only child.
 Confucianism considers Ren (love and social responsibility) the core emotion that inspires other moral concepts in personal motivation.
 The child often receives too much love and has been highly mentally and physically restricted to devote themselves to a heavy load of schoolwork, considering that the economic future of the family depends on their success.
 Such a situation can directly lead to the overindulgence of the child thus reversing traditional Confucian values of Ren (仁) and filial piety (xiao 孝).
 There is also evidence that many young Chinese feel heavily burdened and a huge sense of responsibility toward their parents, understanding that their success can have crucial consequences for their family.

-Depending on specific family conditions and a child's outlook, this burden can lead to a diligent lifestyle by youngsters or to a more rebellious attitude to traditional codes or to not being able to cope with such pressure nor to develop self-discipline.
+Depending on specific family conditions and a child's outlook, this burden can lead to a diligent lifestyle, a more rebellious attitude to traditional codes, an inability to cope with such pressure, or a lack of self-discipline.

 The combination of immense pressure to excel and extreme pampering is reported to have resulted in a stunting of social and emotional growth.
 The perceived maladjustment of the little emperors is an exaggerated subject within the media; "the government has [tried] to cope with the little emperor problem through frequent cautionary stories in the press."
 These stories depict children hanging themselves after being denied sweets and cases of matricide in retribution for a scolding or late dinner.
 The discussion of little emperors has saturated public discussion concerning the one-child policy in Chinese and international media.

 Psychological studies do not support this view or, at best, offered mixed results.
 Results from earlier studies are inconsistent with some more recent studies that suggest there are no reliable differences between only children and those with siblings.
 However, a survey published in 2013 on 431 Beijing adults finds that those who had grown up after the introduction of the one-child policy were lacking "entrepreneurial drive and the willingness to take risks".
 This even had a significant impact on career choices.